Abstract image of 4 heads with a wire through each and a lightbulb in the last one

 Total Quality Management (TQM)

 This management philosophy emphasizes customer focus, continuous improvement, and employee involvement to achieve superior quality and customer satisfaction.
-TQM was originated in the manufacturing sector with an emphasis on reducing defects.
+TQM originated in the manufacturing sector with an emphasis on reducing defects.
 However, this approach to achieving quality excellence can also benefit companies in the service, educational, or IT sectors.

 Business Process Re-engineering (BPR)